Much more work is underway. See below for more details and read our comprehensive and layered approach to safety (PDF)

 The safety of students, faculty, staff, and visitors is of the highest priority at the University of Minnesota.
 University leaders are committed to a multipronged and layered approach, working with student government, campus leaders, and community partners to ensure proper resources are dedicated to promoting safety on campus and in nearby off-campus neighborhoods.

-In addition to the resources below, this interview with University leaders about our approach to public safety provides more information, and M Safe, the President’s Campus Safety Initiative, highlights the University’s work to examine our public safety and policing efforts
+In addition to the resources below, read Safety Messages from Senior Vice President for Finance and Operations, and visit M Safe, the President’s Campus Safety Initiative, which highlights the University’s work to examine our public safety and policing efforts.

 - The University's Department of Public Safety includes the University of Minnesota Police Department (UMPD), University Security, and the Public Safety Emergency Communications Center (PSECC), which manages on-campus 911 dispatch services and systemwide camera monitoring and access control.
 These services operate 24 hours a day, 7 days a week.

 - SAFE-U, the University of Minnesota’s notification system.
 In compliance with The Clery Act, SAFE-U Emergency Notifications are sent when significant emergencies or dangerous situations that pose an imminent threat to health and safety to our campus community arise.
 SAFE-U Advisory Notifications are also issued when a reported crime, occurring within Clery Geography, poses a serious or ongoing threat to the campus community but does not require immediate action.
 Students, faculty, and staff on the Twin Cities campus automatically receive SAFE-U notifications via email and can also receive emergency notifications via text or phone call.
 All campus community members should review and update their preferences.
 Individuals who are not part of the University, but would like to receive these emails, may download the Everbridge App or visit the Safety Notifications website for updates.